EventStore/documentation/docs/clients/grpc/projections.md

 Currently not all clients fully expose all operations.
 :::

-For a detailed explanation of projections, see the [server documentation](../../server/v21.6/projections/).
+For a detailed explanation of projections, see the [server documentation](@server/projections/README.md).

-You can find the full sample code from these documentation on the respective [clients repositories](https://github.com/eventStore/?q=client)
+You can find the full sample code from this documentation page in the respective [clients repositories](https://github.com/eventStore/?q=client).

 ## Required packages

 Install the client SDK package to your project.

 :::: code-group